winitzki/scall/tutorial/programming_dhall.md

 ### Singleton types

 A **singleton type** is a type that has only one value chosen from some other "parent" type.
-For instance, a singleton type with parent type `Text` and  value `"abc"` is a type that only has a single value `"abc"` (of type `Text`).
+For instance, a singleton type with parent type `Text` and  value `"abc"` is a new type that only has a single value `"abc"`.

-Singleton types may be implemented via dependent pairs.
+Singleton types can be implemented via dependent pairs.
 This code defines a type `Text_abc` and a value `x` of that type:
 ```dhall
 let Text_equals_abc = λ(text : Text) → (text ≡ "abc")